SeanPeer/Ex2-Pokemon1/README.md

 EdgeData - This class implements the edge weight.

 ## Package gameClient :
-/ToDO!
-Ex2 -
-Arena -
+Ex2 -  This class represent the Algorithm of the Project and the communication with the server.

 ## Package Gui :